Curriculum & Instruction

 Online Curriculum & Instruction Programs

-In the 2018-2019 academic year, 487 schools offered some type of curriculum and instruction program.
+In 2018-2019, 487 schools offered a curriculum program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|